dzackgarza/Arizona-Winter-School-2019/Typeset/Day 2/Notes 5 Wickelgren.md

 > Ordinary vector bundles in Algebraic Topology for odd-dimensional vector bundles are 2-torsion.
 Moreover, by a result of Levine, since this is a line bundle we know that the Euler class will be a multiple of $h$.
 A similar argument works here?

 **Example**: How many lines meet 4 general lines in $\PP^3$?
-Follows joint work with Srinivasan
+Follows joint work with Srinivasan, also in Schubert Calculus paper (Mathies Wendt)